eth-educators/ethstaker-guides/merge-ropsten.md

 ### Requesting testnet funds

-You can request Ropsten ETH from [Egor Egorov's public faucet](https://faucet.egorfine.com/) or from [EthStaker Discord server](https://discord.io/ethstaker) with a BrightID verification.
+You can request Ropsten ETH from [Egor Egorov's public faucet](https://faucet.egorfine.com/) or from [EthStaker Discord server](https://discord.io/ethstaker) in the #request-ropsten-eth💸 channel with a BrightID verification.
 You will need at least 32 Ropsten ETH if you want to do a validator deposit for Ropsten.

 ## Adding a validator